JimmyJiang666/Principal-Component-Analysis-for-Face-Recognition/README.md

 spanned by the first k principal components where k is relatively small (e.g. 100).
 Recall that the variance of the data set along the i^th principal component is σ_2^i, σi being the i th singular value.
 Since SVM uses distances, we would like all dimensions to have the same “scale”.
-To this end, scale the coordinates of the projected data along ith principal component vector by 1 σ_i so that the variance along each dimension is the same ( it is 1/N where N is the number of data points).
+To this end, scale the coordinates of the projected data along ith principal component vector by 1/σ_i so that the variance along each dimension is the same ( it is 1/N where N is the number of data points).